- Intake: 10 - 12

 Year 3 - Part II

 In the third year, you select and study five papers from an even more extensive range.
-Most students take Equity and European Union Law but you can develop your interests in, for instance:
+All students take Equity and European Union Law but you can develop your interests in, for instance:

 - Commercial Law

 - Labour Law

 - Public Law subjects (e.g Human Rights Law)